BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 title: "COVID-19 Safety Policy"
 ---

-**Last Updated**: February 19, 2023
+**Last Updated**: March 19, 2023

 Your health and safety is our top priority.
 We are closely monitoring current community spread, as well as the recommendations provided by both the San Francisco and California Departments of Public Health and the CDC.
-At this time, community spread is low, and there are no regulatory requirements for masking or vaccination.
+Our guidance is based on such recommendations and transmission risk levels.

+Things can change at any time, especially with the arrival of new variants.
+As such, this policy is subject to change at anytime as more information becomes available or if regulatory requirements are imposed.
+If we change this policy in any material way, we will strive to provide updates via this page, our newsletter, blog, and/or social media.

 **We strongly encourage**: